A NSW Government website

 Drones in parks policy

 Drones are a valuable tool for managing national parks, but they can cause problems.
-If you want to fly a drone in a national park or reserve, you will need approval.
+You will need approval if you want to fly a drone in a national park or reserve.

 The NSW National Parks and Wildlife Service (NPWS) uses drones for park management and operational purposes, such as: